budimanjojo/site/content/article/my-journey-dye-sublimating-pbt-keycap-legends.md

 ![design](/images/my-journey-dye-sublimating-pbt-keycap-legends_3.png)

 Once I was happy with my design, I sent the file to a local printing service, where they printed it onto heat transfer paper.
-This cost me me only 6.000 IDR (less than 0.5 USD)!
+This cost me only 6.000 IDR (less than 0.5 USD)!

 Here are a few tips I learned from my experience: